Should you buy an integrated solution, best-in-breed, or build in house?

 The answer to your best solution is simple

 So, should you buy an integrated solution, best-in-breed, or build in house?
-Others might say, it depends.
+Others might say that it depends.
 They will give you a list of advantages and disadvantages for each option.

-But my answer is clear: Buy best-in-breed, seek out customer-centric companies (large or small) that make it easy to integrate with them easily, and don’t waste your time & money building in-house something that’s not in your core business.
+But my answer is clear: Buy best-in-breed, seek out customer-centric companies (large or small) that make integrating with them easy.
+Don’t waste your time and money building something in-house that’s not in your core business.